 Angie Bush, MS

 Angie Bush, MS (Biotechnology), BS (Molecular Biology), is the Director of Region 1 for the National Genealogical Society.
 She is a professional genetic genealogist and has been researching her own family since she was 8 years old.
-She regularly provides advice regarding genetic genealogy to other genealogists in the Salt Lake City area where she lives with her husband and two descendants.
+She regularly provides advice regarding genetic genealogy to other genealogists in the Salt Lake City area.
 Prior to her involvement with genetic genealogy, she pursued a career in molecular and clinical genetics.
 Between obtaining her bachelors and masters degrees, she spent several years working in the biotech industry where she gained an in depth, working knowledge of the technologies used in DNA testing.
 Angie has helped many adoptees to find their biological family through autosomal DNA testing, and is particularly focused on using DNA as a genealogical record to reconstruct relationships and break down brick walls – whether they are recent or several hundred years old.

 Angie is a member of the Association for Professional Genealogists, International Society of Genetic Genealogists and Utah Genealogical Association.